umeshramya/jwt-http/README.md

 #### httpMsgs.send413 = function(req, res)
 Requesting for large data, not supported.

 ## To do
 1. Need to fix bug at route "/" this is causing error.
 2. login code for verifying i.e handling header authoriazation bearer code has to be written
 2. JWT still need to fix encryption and validation compatable with online tools
 3. user-groups-roles
+4. complete cookie module
+5. write in readme about 301 307 and 308 httpMsgs module